Clapham Junction (area)

-Clapham Junction is an urban locality around Clapham Junction railway station in London, England.
+Clapham Junction is a district in the London Borough of Wandsworth, in south-west London, England; it is an urban locality around Clapham Junction railway station.
 Despite its name, it is not located in Clapham, but forms the commercial centre of Battersea.
+It was named Clapham Junction to stress its proximity to nearby Clapham Common.

+History

 Clapham Junction was a scene of disturbances during the 2011 London riots.